uswds/uswds-site/pages/style/color/theme-tokens.md

 {% assign theme_colors = site.data.uswds_tokens.colors.project_theme %}
 {% assign state_colors = site.data.uswds_tokens.colors.project_state %}

-The USWDS theme color palette is designed to be useful and effective for small and large projects.
-Each color in a USWDS theme palette is drawn from a [larger system palette]({{ site.baseurl }}/style/color/system-palette/) that designers can use for further customization.
-Colors from the system palette are the only ones we use to build official components.
-Any components we accept back into the system need to be built with colors drawn from the system palette.
+USWDS theme color tokens are designed to be useful and effective for small and large projects.
+Each theme token is drawn from a [system color token]({{ site.baseurl }}/style-tokens/color/system-tokens/) and system color tokens are the only colors we accept in official components.

-## Theme color palette
+## Theme color tokens
-The theme color palettes is divided into five high-level role-based color families: `base`, `primary`, `secondary`, `accent-warm`, and `accent-cool`.
+USWDS theme color tokens are divided into five high-level role-based color families: `base`, `primary`, `secondary`, `accent-warm`, and `accent-cool`.

-Base is a project's neutral color, typically some tint of gray, and usually used as the text color throughout.
+**Base** is a project's neutral color, typically some tint of gray, and usually used as the text color throughout.

-Primary, secondary, and accent colors can be thought of as falling into a proportional 60/30/10 relationship: about 60% of your site’s color would be the primary color family, about 30% would be the secondary color family, and about 10% would be the accent color families (`accent-warm` and `accent-cool`).
+**Primary**, **secondary**, and **accent** colors can be thought of as falling into a proportional 60/30/10 relationship: about 60% of your site’s color would be the primary color family, about 30% would be the secondary color family, and about 10% would be the accent color families (`accent-warm` and `accent-cool`).
 Note that these proportions are for non-base colors.
 In many cases, the neutral base text color will be the predominant tone on your site.

 Each color family has seven possible lightness grades, from `lightest` to `darkest`, though not every family needs to include a color at each grade.
 Some grades may be set to `false` in your project's theme settings.
 The default USWDS theme palette does not use every grade for every family.
 The `primary` and `secondary` families also have a `vivid` grade available.

 <div class="grid-row grid-gap flex-align-center margin-bottom-2 padding-bottom-1 border-bottom-2px margin-top-4 text-bold font-sans-1">
   <div class="grid-col-1">color</div>
-  <div class="grid-col-4">token</div>
+  <div class="grid-col-4">theme token</div>
-  <div class="grid-col-3">system palette equivalent</div>
+  <div class="grid-col-3">system token equivalent</div>
   <div class="grid-col-fill text-right">hex value</div>
 </div>